 I felt I needed more insight into guitars building and so I worked from August 1998 to December 1999 for Larrivee Guitars in Vancouver, Canada.
 A couple of months before I started they had expanded and moved into much bigger facilities so they needed more staff.
 I worked in a lot of different departments, mainly in buffing and finish sanding.

 With the turn of the millenium I felt it was time to start my own business.
 In Winterthur Seen I opened my first shop.
 It was in a building where a lot of small businesses were located.
 During coffee breaks I learned a lot from the cabinet makers and carpenters who also let me use their machines and tools.
 Soon, I had the first repair jobs which still are my main business.

 In 2006 my wife and me bought a house and in the following year I moved into the basement of the annex we had built.
-I feel grateful to have 35 square meters, central heating and daylight to work in, which I sometimes had to do without in other places I worked.
+I feel grateful to have 35 square meters, central heating and daylight to work in, which I sometimes had to do without in other places I had my workshop set up.
 It’s a wonderful place which is ideal to build and work on fine instruments.

-Sustainability is something that is very important in my work: I use local woods whenever possible, if not I make sure they come from renewable ressources.
+To achieve that I use local woods whenever possible.
+If not, I make sure they come from renewable ressources.